JannyHW/JannyHW/README.md

 - 💬 Ask me about anything, I'm happy to help!

-- ⚡ Fun fact: loves coding & cooking 😋
+- ⚡ Fun fact: I’m a part-time vegan and a bit of a clean freak.

 - 📫 How to reach me: [Email](mailto:jannykosin@gmail.com).